shubhamdhawane/import-export-csv-file-cassandra/README.md

 # import-export-csv-file-cassandra
-wew are importing data from csv file and exporting data to csv file
+we are importing data from csv file and exporting data to csv file